cjs035/dmd-100-master/projects/ritual/develop_prototype.md

 3. Copy the InVision project's  Public Share Link.
 4. Write a prototype description according to the requirements.

-## Post work to the Studio
+## Post work to Canvas

 Use the file format indicated in each step.
 You must obtain prior approval to deviate from these upload requirements.
 Please check that your work has uploaded properly.

-1. Upload the `.zip` archive file to Studio
+1. Upload the `.zip` archive file to Canvas
-2. Submit the URL of the Public Share Link to the InvisionApp Live Prototype to the Studio
+2. Submit the URL of the Public Share Link to the InvisionApp Live Prototype to Canvas
-3. Post a **prototype description** in the Studio submission text box.
+3. Post a **prototype description** in the Canvas submission text box.